DonatellaGenovese/ContinualLearningAssignment/README.md

-# ContinualLearningAssignment
+# Continual Learning Assignment
-Contains the code and the report for the PhD course on Continual Learning
+This repository contains the code and the report for the PhD course on Continual Learning.